 - You have images above the fold. (it delays your header/banner load)

-- You have a store. (users can’t fast-scroll as quickly through your site)
+- You have a store. (shoppers can’t fast-scroll as quickly through your site)

-- Doing it only to fool pagespeed scores. (hurting UX for actual human users)
+- Doing it only to fool pagespeed scores. (while hurting UX for actual human users)

 - Have only a few images on each page. (static assets are easily cached and load quickly anyways)

 The point of your website is to serve users first and robots/search-engines second.
-Why should you have an image that loads later?
+Why should you have an image that loads later rather than sooner?
 The point of the improving page loads is to load things FASTER, not slower.
 Letting your site load images right away makes your site appear to load faster for users.
+(Are you forgetting the word LAZY in “lazy load”?
+It means things load slower!)

 Don’t know how to load things faster?
 That’s a fair place to be, you can improve it in a wide variety of ways!
 My site can help you with that.